How does this medication work? What will it do for me?

 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking this medication.

 Are there any other precautions or warnings for this medication?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Drowsiness/reduced alertness: If you have uncontrolled epilepsy, do not drive or handle potentially dangerous machinery.
 Gabapentin may cause drowsiness, dizziness, or problems with coordination.
-Avoid any activity requiring mental alertness or physical coordination until you determine that gabapentin does not affect you in this way.
+Avoid any activity requiring mental alertness or physical coordination until you determine how gabapentin affects you.

 Stopping the medication: As with other medications used to control seizures, stopping gabapentin suddenly could increase the risk of seizures.
 Do not stop gabapentin suddenly.
 Ask your doctor how to safely and gradually stop the medication.

 Suicidal or agitated behaviour: People taking this medication may feel agitated (restless, anxious, aggressive, emotional, and feeling not like themselves), or they may want to hurt themselves or others.
 If you experience these side effects or notice them in a family member who is taking this medication, contact your doctor immediately.
 You should be closely monitored by your doctor for emotional and behaviour changes while taking this medication.